wincentek/softhouse/text2xml2text/README.md

 Output Files:
 - Files are saved in the same folder as the input.
-- The converted files are saved with a timestamp prefix in the format `YYYYMMDD_HHMMSS`.
+- The converted files, and errors, are saved with a timestamp prefix in the format `YYYYMMDD_HHMMSS`.
 - For example, if the input file is `example.txt`, the converted XML file will be named `20250527_153045_example_converted.xml`.
 - Similarly, if the input file is `example.xml`, the converted text file will be named `20250527_153045_example_converted.txt`.
+- If error lines were found, they're stored as `20250527_153045_errors_example_converted.txt`.
 """